qoncrete/qoncrete.com/resources.md/common/security-reliability.md

 ---

-This mainly concerns Qoncrete's cloud users, if you're running [Qoncrete privately](/running-on-premises/index.md), feel free to skip this section.
+This section concerns Qoncrete's cloud users, if you're running [Qoncrete privately](/running-on-premises/index.md), feel free to skip this section.

 ---

 ## Security

 ### Transmission
-All of our external communication with the Internet is using Symantec's TLS/SSL encyption.
+All of our external communication to the Internet uses Symantec's TLS/SSL encyption.
 Internal communications are also TLS/SSL encypted.

 ### Application
-All of our sources codes are compiled and encrypted before deployment, access to databases are locked behind access control systems.
-The database stores data in ecrypted format and transfer it over TLS/SSL encryption.
+All of our source code is compiled and encrypted before deployment.
+Access to databases are locked behind access control systems.
+The database stores data in ecrypted format and transfers over TLS/SSL connections.

 ### Hardware
-Our physical storage layer has Self-Encrypting Drive (SED) enabled -- that is, all data is encrypted physically.
-SED is a circuit built into the disk drive controller chip that encrypts all data.
+Our physical storage layer has Self-Encrypting Drive (SED) enabled -- that is, all data is also physically encrypted; a circuit built into the disk drive controller chip locally encrypts all data to the drive.

 ### Data Center and Network